Chronic Pain MedsCheck Trial

 - improving their overall quality of life

 Registrations for the trial are now closed.
-Notification of participation will now have been emailed to participating pharmacies with details of which group they have been randomly allocated into and next steps.
+Notification of participation has been emailed to participating pharmacies with details of which group they have been randomly allocated into and next steps.

-If any pharmacist of a participating pharmacy has not received their participation email, please contact the Chronic Pain MedsCheck Trial project team at firstname.lastname@example.org.
+If any pharmacist of a participating pharmacy has not received their training access email from Guild Learning and Development, please contact the Chronic Pain MedsCheck Trial project team at email@example.com.

 Training and Trial Software Access